 Hi, this is Marcin.
-I am a technical writer, software engineer, and freelance developer from Wrocław.
+I am a software engineer based in Wrocław, Poland.
 First of all, thank you very much for reading my blog and I am glad you are here!

 My Story

 My career in the IT industry started rather unconventionally.
 Programming was not my first job.
-Before I started working in IT, I was a roofer – I laid roof tiles, welded roofs and installed gutters and skylights.
-I did this for 7 years and I went through all the levels in this profession – from an assistant to a specialist and master.
+Before working in IT, I was a roofer – I laid roof tiles, welded roofs and installed gutters and skylights.
+I did this for seven years and went through all the levels in this profession – from an assistant to a specialist and master.

-After about three years of working as a roofer, I concluded that you couldn’t support a family and live decently on this job in Poland, so I started studying computer science.
-I have been interested in computers since childhood thanks to my dad, who bought me a Commodore C64 when I was about 10.
+After about three years of working as a roofer, I concluded that I couldn’t support a family and live decently on this job in Poland, so I started studying computer science.
+I have been interested in computers since childhood, thanks to my dad, who bought me a Commodore C64 when I was about 10.

-During my studies, I became very interested in programming, and at first, I was quite involved in backend technologies such as Java and databases, but unfortunately, I couldn’t find a job as a backend developer.
+During my studies, I became very interested in programming, and at first, I was pretty involved in backend technologies such as Java and databases.
+Still, unfortunately, I couldn’t find a job as a backend developer.

-In May 2013, I found a job at Chop-Chop.org as a front-end developer or rather an intern.
+In May 2013, I found a job at Chop-Chop.org as an intern front-end developer.
 Changing jobs was a difficult decision for me because my first child was due to be born in a few months.
-At that time, changing roles from an expert-roofer to an intern-programmer meant a significant reduction in earnings and leaving my “comfort zone,”.
+At that time, changing roles from an expert-roofer to an intern-programmer meant significantly reducing earnings and leaving my “comfort zone,”.

 I took the risk, and after hundreds of hours spent on front-end development, it turned out that I was quite good at it.
 They called me the “pixel-perfect man.”
-However, my passion for the backend still smoldered within me, so when I was given the opportunity to work with Magento, I told my manager after 2 minutes: You convinced me! 😄
+However, my passion for the backend still smoldered within me, so when I was allowed to work with Magento, I told my manager after 2 minutes: You convinced me! 😄

 Magento 1 was something: frontend, backend in PHP, database, deployment, servers – I was delighted, and after a year of tedious learning and bug fixing in client projects, it turned out again that I was doing quite well.